Volkswagen CC Insurance Rates

 Our guide goes over average Volkswagen rates, how to get the cheapest insurance rates, safety ratings, and more.
 Want to start looking for Volkswagen CC insurance costs today?
 Enter your ZIP code in our free tool above.

-U.S. average auto insurance rates for a Volkswagen CC are $1,318 annually for full coverage insurance.
-Comprehensive insurance costs approximately $258, collision insurance costs $442, and liability is $460.
-Liability-only insurance costs around $510 a year, and high-risk driver insurance costs $2,856 or more.
-Teen drivers pay the highest rates at up to $5,046 a year.
+The average insurance prices for a Volkswagen CC are $1,318 every 12 months for full coverage.
+Comprehensive insurance costs approximately $258 each year, collision costs $442, and liability coverage is estimated at $460.
+Buying just liability costs approximately $510 a year, with insurance for high-risk drivers costing $2,856 or more.
+Teenage drivers cost the most to insure at $5,046 a year or more.

 Average premium for full coverage: $1,318

-Prices include $500 policy deductibles, 30/60 bodily injury liability limits, and includes medical and uninsured motorist coverage.
-Estimates are averaged for all 50 states and for different CC trim levels.
+Includes $500 deductibles, bodily injury liability limits of 30/60, and includes medical and UM/UIM coverage.
+Prices are averaged for all states and CC models.

-For a driver around age 40, Volkswagen CC insurance prices range from as cheap as $510 for just liability coverage to a much higher rate of $2,856 for a driver who requires high-risk insurance.
+Using a 40-year-old driver as an example, Volkswagen CC insurance rates go from the cheapest price of $510 for just liability insurance to a high rate of $2,856 for a driver who has had serious violations or accidents.

 Use the form below to get customized rates for your location.